awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

    }
    ```

 1. The route table is not currently associated with any subnet\.
-Associate it with a subnet in your VPC so that traffic from that subnet is routed to the Internet gateway\.
+Associate it with a subnet in your VPC so that traffic from that subnet is routed to the internet gateway\.
 First, describe your subnets to get their IDs\.
 You can use the `--filter` option to return the subnets for your new VPC only, and the `--query` option to return only the subnet IDs and their IPv4 and IPv6 CIDR blocks\.

    ```
    aws ec2 describe-subnets --filters "Name=vpc-id,Values=vpc-2f09a348" --query 'Subnets[*].{ID:SubnetId,IPv4CIDR:CidrBlock,IPv6CIDR:Ipv6CidrBlockAssociationSet[*].Ipv6CidrBlock}'